mwfj/CMU_15213_CSAPP3E_Lab/IO_And_FileSystem/README.md

 + A ***socket*** is a file that is used to communicate with another process cross a network.

+A ***file descriptor (fd)*** is just a integer, private per process, and is used in UNIX system to access file; thus, once a file is opened, you can use the file descriptor to read and write the file.
+In this way, **file descriptor is a capability**.

+Another way to think file descriptor is as a pointer to an object of type file; once you have such object, you can call other "method" to access the file, like `read()` and `write()`.

+**File discriptors are managed by the operating system on a per-process basis.**

 All I/O device, such as networks, disks, and terminals, are modeled as files, and all input and output is performanced by reading and writing the appropriate files:

 + `/dev/sda2`(`/user` disk partition)